MicrosoftDocs/msteams-docs/msteams-platform/error-handling-messages.md

 <br>
 <summary><b> context.adapter.getSignInLink is not a function.</b></summary>

-* **Message**: The function `getSignInLink` is not recognized as a function of `context.adapter`.
+* **Message**: The function `getSignInLink` isn't recognized as a function of `context.adapter`.

 * **Scenario**: The developer is following a tutorial to implement adaptive cards in a Microsoft Teams bot.
-The error occurs when trying to use the `getSignInLink` function with the `CloudAdapter` class, which is not recognized as a valid function.
+The error occurs when trying to use the `getSignInLink` function with the `CloudAdapter` class, which isn't recognized as a valid function.

 * **Resolution**: The developer should refer to the provided NodeJS sample where the `CloudAdapter` class is used.
-If the issue persists, the developer should ensure they are using the latest version of the repository and consider seeking further examples or documentation on how to use the `getSignInLink` function with the `CloudAdapter` class.
+If the issue persists, the developer should ensure they're using the latest version of the repository and consider seeking further examples or documentation on how to use the `getSignInLink` function with the `CloudAdapter` class.

 * **Source**: [View](https://github.com/OfficeDev/Microsoft-Teams-Samples/issues/722)